rust-lang/rust/book/src/development/writing_tests.md

 ## Rustfix Tests

-If the lint you are working on is making use of structured suggestions, the test file should include a `// run-rustfix` comment at the top.
+If the lint you are working on is making use of structured suggestions, [`rustfix`] will apply the suggestions from the lint to the test file code and compare that to the contents of a `.fixed` file.

 Structured suggestions tell a user how to fix or re-write certain code that has been linted with [`span_lint_and_sugg`].

-The `// run-rustfix` comment will additionally run [rustfix] for our test.
-Rustfix will apply the suggestions from the lint to the test file code and compare that to the contents of a `.fixed` file.
+Should `span_lint_and_sugg` be used to generate a suggestion, but not all suggestions lead to valid code, you can use the `//@no-rustfix` comment on top of the test file, to not run `rustfix` on that file.

 We'll talk about suggestions more in depth in a later chapter.
 <!-- FIXME: (blyxyas) Link to "Emitting lints" when that gets merged -->